0xBasti42/stabilityeth/README.md

 - **1:100 Minting Ratio** — SETH can be minted at a 1:100 ratio to native ETH on any supported chain.

-- **Performance Based Returns (PBR)** — Verified applications generate yield proportionally to their relative TVL, which is verified automatically during registration.
+- **Performance Based Returns (PBR)** — Verified applications generate yield proportionally to their relative TVL.

 - **Omnichain Asset** — SETH maintains its 1:100 collateralization rate across all chains during cross-chain transfers.